scholarslab/gitpractice/Praxis2020.md

 * Grace: Diet peach snapple!!
 * Crystal: Chewing gum
 * Shane: Unlimited time would be a neat trick, but if we're talking about material things then maybe geothermal energy?
 * Elise: Edible cookie dough!
+* Savanna: Albanese gummi bears.
+Or, under the current global circumstances, maybe toilet paper.

 ## What cat from Cats are you?
 * Aaron: Most days Munkustrap but some days I feel like Old Deuteronomy.